arao761/CS50/README.md

-# CS50
-Projects done through the CS50 Course from Harvard
+Here are some of the projects I've done through the CS50 course!

+* 🌍  I'm based in Ashburn, VA
+* 🤝  I'm open to collaborating on any CS projects or anything related to ML and AI